2020-05-18

 term :: Parser Int

-= pure eval <*> factor <*> many (pure (,) <*> (char '*' <|> char '/') <*> factor) term
+term = pure eval <*> factor <*> many (pure (,) <*> (char '*' <|> char '/') <*> factor)term parser is very similar to expr just

-symbol is similar to Expr
+like the Term symbol is similar to Expr symbol

 in our grammar.
-Here instead of parsing +
+Here instead of parsing + and

-operators we parse *
+- operators we parse * and /

 instead.
-Instead of parsing term
+Instead of parsing terms we parse

-s as described in our grammar.
+factors as described in our grammar.

 -- calculator.hs